Westlake Chemical (WLK) Q3 2017 Results - Earnings Call Transcript

 The investments we have been making in our assets have enhanced their (04:47) operational reliability, and have positioned us to benefit from the improving economic environment.
 In July, we began to see increases in demand and prices across all of our major products that continued throughout the third quarter and into the fourth, reflecting the strengthening of global demand.

 In the third quarter, much of the Texas Gulf Coast was struck by Hurricane Harvey.
 While a number of our employees were impacted personally, we were fortunate that Westlake's operations were not impacted by the storm.
 We commend our employees for their efforts throughout this time, not only on behalf of Westlake but in how they came to the aid of their colleagues and neighbors during this time of need.
 Thanks to the ongoing dedication and efforts of our employees, we are making good progress in our Axiall integration and remain on track to capture the $120 million of cost reduction-related synergies and savings this year that we had previously communicated.
-All pursued (06:00) for additional value from our acquisition includes not only cost reductions but working to improve operation rates and identifying low cost quick payback projects.
+Our pursuit (6:00) for additional value from our acquisition includes not only cost reductions, but working to improve operation rates and identifying low cost quick payback projects.

 I would now like to turn our call over to Steve to provide more detail on the financial and operating results.